acarapetis/pilgrim-map/README.md

 # pilgrim-map
 Simple map renderer for starseed pilgrim saves.

 This is the CLI script version, requires ImageMagick for Perl 5.
+(On Ubuntu you just need to install `libimage-magick-perl` using apt.)

 CGI version is hosted at http://a.carapetis.com/pilgrim/